 The Crown licenses are administered with 25-year evergreen forest management agreements between the Government of New Brunswick and the Crown licensees.
 The Crown licenses are managed based on an 80-year time horizon, with management plans renewed every five years for the following 25-year period.
-The forest management agreements are approved by the government and the plans must be adhered to in order to obtain operating approval every year and license extension every five years.
+The forest management agreements are approved by the government and the plans must be adhered to in order to obtain operating approval every year and license extension every ten years.
 Royalties are collected from the Crown licensees based on established government rates, which are set every year.
 The current forest management plans in New Brunswick came into effect April 1, 2007 and were expected to expire in March, 2012.
 The Government of New Brunswick initiated an additional review of conservation forest targets in 2011.
 This review delayed all Crown forest management plans for one year and in February 2013, the Minister of Natural Resources for New Brunswick delayed the implementation of the new forest management plans until March 31, 2014.
 As a result, expiring forest management plans are extended to remain in effect until that time while the government works "to improve the climate and attract more investment in the forest industry in New Brunswick."
+On March 12, 2014, the Government of New Brunswick released its Strategy for Crown Lands Forest Management.
+Until details of this strategy are finalized with Licensees, the existing forest management plans will remain in effect.
+At the same time, the Government has announced that provincial softwood harvest levels will be increasing by 660,000 m3 annually and that the hardwood harvest level will remain the same as the current management plan.
+Details as to harvest distribution have not been released to date.

 In 2007, the government consolidated licenses assigned to the same business entity resulting in the 10 licenses being consolidated into six licenses covering the same area.
-Twin Rivers is currently the Crown Licensee of New Brunswick Crown Timber License #9 (this is the combination of former licenses #9 and #10) (the "Crown Timber License"), which is located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.
+Twin Rivers is the Crown Licensee of New Brunswick Crown Timber License #9 (this is the combination of former licenses #9 and #10) (the "Crown Timber License").